medic/cht-gateway/README.md

 Treatment of response codes below `200` and between `300` and `399` will _probably_ be handled sensibly by Android.

+# SMS Retry Mechanism

+Gateway will retry to send the SMS when any of these errors occurs: `RESULT_ERROR_NO_SERVICE`, `RESULT_ERROR_NULL_PDU` and `RESULT_ERROR_RADIO_OFF`.

+1. A possible temporary error occurs and Gateway retries sending the SMS:
+    1.1 SMS status will be updated to `UNSENT`, so Gateway will find it and add it into the `send queue` automatically.
+    1.2 SMS' `retry counter` increases by 1.
+    1.3 The retry attempt is scheduled based on this formula: `SMS' last activity time + ( 1 minute * (retry counter ^ 1.5) )`.
+This means the time between retries is incremental.
+    1.4 Gateway logs: the error, the retry counter and the retry scheduled time.
+Sample: `Sending SMS to +1123123123 failed (cause: radio off) Retry #5 in 15 min`

+2. Gateway has a maximum limit of attempts to retry sending SMS (currently 20), If this is reached then:
+    2.1 Gateway will hard fail the SMS by updating its status to `FAILED` and won't retry again.
+    2.2 Gateway logs error.
+Sample: `Sending message to +1123123123 failed (cause: radio off) Not retrying`

+3. At this point the user has the option of manually select the SMS and press `Retry` button.
+    3.1 If they do and SMS fails again, then the process will restart from step # 1.

 # Development